Luzifer/twitch-bot/README.md

-      --command-timeout duration   Timeout for command execution (default 30s) -c, --config string              Location of configuration file (default "./config.yaml") --log-level string           Log level (debug, info, warn, error, fatal) (default "info") --rate-limit duration        How often to send a message (default: 20/30s=1500ms, if your bot is mod everywhere: 100/30s=300ms, different for known/verified bots) (default 1.5s)
+      --command-timeout duration   Timeout for command execution (default 30s) -c, --config string              Location of configuration file (default "./config.yaml") --log-level string           Log level (debug, info, warn, error, fatal) (default "info") --plugin-dir string          Where to find and load plugins (default "/usr/lib/twitch-bot") --rate-limit duration        How often to send a message (default: 20/30s=1500ms, if your bot is mod everywhere: 100/30s=300ms, different for known/verified bots) (default 1.5s)
       --storage-file string        Where to store the data (default "./storage.json.gz") --twitch-client string       Client ID to act as